-- the appearance of the cells under a microscope.
+- the appearance of the cells under a microscope (its grade).

-Whenever possible, the main treatment is surgery to remove the tumour.
+The main treatment is surgery to remove the tumour.
 The aim of this is to cure the cancer.
-If the NET can’t be completely removed by surgery, treatment is generally aimed at relieving symptoms and improving quality of life.
+If surgery cannot completely remove the NET, treatment will aim to relieve symptoms and improve quality of life.

-Some NETs are very slow-growing and may not change for months or years.
-If you have a NET that has spread but isn’t causing any symptoms, you may not need treatment straight away.
-Your doctor will monitor you with regular check-ups and you will be offered treatment if you develop symptoms.
-This approach is sometimes called ‘watchful waiting’.
+Some NETs are slow-growing and may not change for months or years.
+If a NET spreads but is not causing symptoms, you may not need treatment straight away.
+Your doctor will monitor you with regular check-ups.
+You will have the option of treatment if symptoms develop.

 Interferon alpha (IntronA®)

-Radiotherapy treats cancer by using high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.
-It may be given externally from a radiotherapy machine (called external beam radiotherapy), or internally by placing radioactive material close to the tumour (called brachytherapy).
+Radiotherapy uses high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.
+You may have radiotherapy if it is not possible to remove the tumour with surgery, or if it has already spread.

 Targeted radionuclide therapy

-Treatments that directly target the liver are sometimes used for NETs in the liver.
-These treatments include hepatic artery embolisation and radiofrequency ablation.
+Treatments that directly target the liver can sometimes treat NETs in the liver:

 Hepatic artery embolisation

-This may be used to shrink NETs in the liver and relieve the symptoms of carcinoid syndrome.
-It works by reducing blood flow to the tumours.
-Tumours can’t survive without a blood supply.
+A hepatic artery embolisation can sometimes shrink NETs in the liver.
+It can also relieve the symptoms of carcinoid syndrome.
+Hepatic artery embolisation works by reducing blood flow to the tumours.
+Tumours need a blood supply to survive.

-You may be asked to take part in a clinical trial.
-Your doctor will discuss the treatment with you, so that you have a full understanding of the trial and what it means to take part.
+Your doctor may ask you to take part in a cancer research trial.
+They will discuss the treatment with you, so you understand the trial and what it means to take part.

 After treatment, some people may be cured of NETs.
 Others may continue to have treatment when they need it to help keep it under control.